What Is a DNS Leak Test? How to Prevent VPN Leaks in 2024

 B. Block IPv6 Addresses

 The other approach is to simply block IPv6 addresses entirely.
 At the moment, very few websites support only IPv6, so this shouldn’t be a problem — you’ll just continue to communicate with IPv4 addresses.
-VPNs that choose this approach include ExpressVPN, NordVPN and Private Internet Access.
+VPNs that choose this approach include NordVPN, ExpressVPN, and Private Internet Access.

 If you prefer a VPN that has no IPv6 plan whatsoever, you aren’t out of luck; just disable IPv6 from your operating system.
 No matter what VPN you use, run regular leak tests.
 The method described above is effective for both IPv4 and IPv6 addresses.